gumbobrot/Hazard-Token-Grabber-v2/README.md

 - [x] Step 7: Send the created .exe to your friends to troll them or grab your enemys!!

 ---------------------------------------------------------------------------------------------------
-**If you have any other improvement ideas or questions, just ask me on Discord or join our server!**
+📝**If you have any other improvement ideas or questions, just ask me on Discord or join our server!**

 - DunklerYeti#9368